"

 Individual and history

-Then, the self is not an autonomous entity but a dependent one.
+Thus, the self is not an autonomous entity but a dependent one.
 The subject is not self-constituted but becomes a thinking being through what’s offered by another.
 Language is not the product of one’s thinking but conversely, one’s own thinking is the product of someone else’s language.
 We do not speak language, but language speaks us!
 In facing its late arrival to the scene of experience, the individual recognizes historical time as the condition of subjective time.
 Through this process, thinking is discovered to be not only a matter of understanding but an act.
-By thinking through language, one acts (self changes through its awareness of what makes her up), and is acted upon.
+By thinking through language, one acts (the self changes through its awareness of what makes her up), and is simultaneously acted upon.

 Not only, as the primary product of its thinking essence, subject’s words are discovered to be a part of a negotiated reality (Gramsci, 1971), but also the very freedom of activity that defines subject’s moral character that allow subject to decide on what’s right and what’s wrong is contingent upon a struggle onto death with other individuals who possesses this freedom and the ability to set moral criteria to guide behavior (Hegel, 1977, pp. 104-119).